logicwind/react-native-exit-app/README.md

 ## Usage

-Import and use the `exitApp` function to get the status bar height.
+Import and use the `exitApp` function.

 ```tsx md title="App.tsx"
 import { exitApp } from '@logicwind/react-native-exit-app';